voerro/vue-modal/README.md

 # Vue Modal

-This is a prototype.
-I'll add a proper readme when the package will be ready.
+This package is under development.
+Please don't use it yet.